 Is fighting/rough play allowed in AHA?

 AHA is a non-checking league.
 Fighting is strictly prohibited.
-AHA promotes a safe environment for adults to play hockey and does not condone rough play.
+AHA promotes a safe environment for adults to play real hockey and does not condone rough play.
 Players that fight or get excessive penalty minutes are suspended.
 Refer to the AHA Rules Addendum for more information.

 Required equipment is: helmet with shield (full cage/shield is recommended, but half shield is allowed), breezers, shins, elbows, gloves, skates, and stick.
 Shoulder pads are optional but recommended.